googleapis/google-cloud-cpp/google/cloud/vmwareengine/README.md

 # VMware Engine API C++ Client Library

-This directory contains an idiomatic C++ client library for the [VMware Engine API][cloud-service-docs], a service to The Google VMware Engine API lets you programmatically manage VMware environments.
+This directory contains an idiomatic C++ client library for the [VMware Engine API][cloud-service-docs], a service to programmatically manage VMware environments.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).